 After changing the setting you may have to log out and back in.

-If you are using Trend Micro and you are experiencing this problem, you may want to contact Trend Micro's support and refer to ticket SR1-1-1049512075.
+If you are using Trend Micro, install the latest version of your Trend Micro product.
+We were not able to reproduce the problem anymore with Trend Micro Maximum Security 2017 version 11.0.1186.
+(If you are still experiencing this problem after updating your Trend Micro product, you may want to contact Trend Micro's support and refer to ticket SR1-1-1049512075.)

-If you are using Comodo Internet Security and you are experiencing this problem, you may want to contact Comodo's support and refer to ticket BOA-996-21661.
+If you are using Comodo Internet Security, install the latest version of your Comodo product.
+We were not able to reproduce the problem anymore with Comodo Internet Security version 10.0.0.6092.
+(If you are still experiencing this problem after updating your Comodo product, you may want to contact Comodo's support and refer to ticket BOA-996-21661.)

 Make sure the HIGHDPIAWARE setting of Microsoft Graph is enabled